 24.6 Where the Union has taken prior proceedings and obtained a decision against an Employer for delinquent contributions, deductions or remittances, the Union may require the said Employer to post a cash bond, certified cheque or other form of security acceptable to the Union, not to exceed Twenty Thousand Dollars ($20,000.00), or an amount equal to four (4) months contributions whichever is the greater amount, to be held in trust by the Trustees for a period to be determined by the Trustees.
 In the event that the said Employer again becomes delinquent for contributions, deductions or remittances, the Union and/or the Trustees may apply the cash bond or certified cheque, or any portion thereof, to satisfy the delinquency and require the Employer to replenish the cash bond or certified cheque in a higher amount.
 In the event that the cash bond or certified cheque does not satisfy the full amount of the delinquency, the Union may take other proceedings to recover the balance.

-24.7 If an Employer does not have any employees in his employ, he shall submit a NIL report in accordance with the provisions of Article 24.3.
+24.7 If an Employer does not have any employees in their employ, the Employer shall submit a NIL report in accordance with the provisions of Article 24.3.

 24.8 The Trustees of the employee benefit plans referred to in this Collective Agreement shall promptly notify the Union of the failure by the Employer to pay any employee benefit contributions required to be made under this Collective Agreement and which are owed under the said plans in order that the Programs Administrator of the Employee Wage Protection Program may deem that there has been an assignment of compensation under the said program in compliance with the Regulations of the Employment Standards Amendment Act, 1991 in relation to the Employee Wage Protection Program.